 The most vociferous supporters of mass immigration into the United States are almost to a person among the nation’s most privileged.
 The advocates who proclaim their support for “social justice” in Maine are no different, but far from their motives being pure, they desire the importation of a new serf class of hyper-consumers with lower IQs, high time-preference, and a greater willingness to work for low wages in poor conditions.
 As we shall see in an upcoming installment of this series, however, the latter isn’t always the case, which creates a problem the ruling class has, for now at least, the ability to solve.
 The establishment machinery is entirely geared toward the entrenchment, perpetuation, and expansion of neo-liberalism, which necessitates breaking down any obstacles to the free movement of people, goods, and capital.
 Along with the exponential growth model, this is the defining characteristic of neo-liberalism.
 Any appeals to humanity or compassion or invocations of the Holocaust are mere sophistry.
 In addition to the profit motive, the Jewish contingent of the “elite” has the added motivation to enact their bizarre revenge fantasies on Whites through immigration, certainly, but also through other mechanisms such as legal warfare, censorship, and various other anarcho-tyrannical practices.
 We now continue to investigate the Gordian knot of Jewish ethno-religious in-group advancement at the expense of cohesive White societies and the false god of neo-liberal capitalism, using Maine as a microcosm.

-In 2015, Portland, Maine was one of 44 communities selected for the Gateways for Growth Challenge, designed by the Partnership for a New American Economy and Welcoming America, which aims to “develop multi-sector strategic plans for attracting, retaining, and integrating immigrants and international talent..”
+Since 2016, 54 communities, including Portland, Maine, have been selected for the Gateways for Growth Challenge, designed by the Partnership for a New American Economy and Welcoming America, which aims to “develop multi-sector strategic plans for attracting, retaining, and integrating immigrants and international talent.”
 Though it is a cliché to mention George Soros, it’s a cliché in the same way the Rothschilds are—deservedly so.
 Welcoming America is, in fact, backed by Soros money, as mentioned in a previous piece.
 Their companion organization in the Gateways for Growth Challenge, the Partnership for a New American Economy (NAE), was founded by the Jewish billionaire Michael Bloomberg and is helmed by Bloomberg’s chief policy adviser and Everytown for Gun Safety president John Feinblatt (also Jewish).
 Its primary purpose is to use its media influence to artificially create “support” for their anti-American policies and to lobby for increased immigration from the Third World and for more H-1B visas, thereby securing cheap labor for its members and ready consumers for their products.
 NAE also lobbies Congress and the White House to enact legislation which will “create a path to legal status for all undocumented immigrants now in the United States.”
 In addition to cheap labor and a higher-time-preference population/market, new ethnic lobbies can be counted on to increase political clout for certain key players, and the Jews get a multi-cultural shield with which to operate behind and manipulate for their purposes.
 In light of this information, it’s little surprise NAE counts the following individuals among its members:

 - Disney CEO Bob Iger